KeithYue/QA-spider/README.md

 ### Open Topics
 * different pipelines for different spiders: http://stackoverflow.com/questions/8372703/how-can-i-use-different-pipelines-for-different-spiders-in-a-single-scrapy-proje

+## Development Log

+### 2013.10.2
+* set up the script of marking the best answer of lazytweet.
+* Has crawled the whole twitter data of lazytweets(Including tweets and following information)

 ### 2013.9.29
 * use multiple authentication keys and tokens(divide the data file into several parts).